 What aged kids can play PANJB?

-Kindergarteners through 2nd graders play in our "Rookie" clinic and league format, which runs on Saturdays from December through early March.
+Kindergarteners through 2nd graders play in our "Rookie" clinic and league format, which runs on Saturdays from November through mid February.
 3rd through 8th graders play in our "divisional" leagues (see below) which have one weekday practice, one Saturday practice, and games on Sundays (beginning the first week of December and going through the first week of February).
 All divisional teams also qualify for a double-elimination postseason tournament the weekend before Presidents Day.